LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

    In our own RADIUSS CI setups, we do not split the build and the test phases because it adds complexity.
 This typically saves us from using artifacts.
    However, we do not prevent projects from implementing more complex workflows.
-Please refer to [LINK TO DEDICATED HOW TO] for more details on multi-steps workflow with RADIUSS Shared CI.
+Please refer to :ref:`complex-workflows` for more details on multi-steps workflow with RADIUSS Shared CI.

 Our RADIUSS projects typically leverage Spack to manage the installation of the